 Franklin Station area improvements

-Design of the transit loop is nearing completion and construction is anticipated to begin in the fall of 2026.
+Design of the transit loop is nearing completion and construction is anticipated to begin in the summer of 2026.
 Design of the streetscape and park improvements are underway, however construction is not currently funded.
+Provide your thoughts on the proposed streetscape and park space improvements today!

 Project overview